 Methamphetamine and amphetamines are sold and abused around the world, especially in Asia.
 But in these areas, meth and amphetamines do not come in the crystal form.
 That is the product of Superlabs in Mexico and additional labs that Mexican drug cartels have established in Central and Southern California.
 These labs are capable of producing ten to a hundred pounds of methamphetamine at a time.

 In passenger cars or trucks or by package services, the ice drug then makes its way across the United States.
 A hundred pound package of ice can sell for as much as $4.5 million.

 It’s hard to determine how many people use ice methamphetamine rather than powder meth since statistics and studies do not differentiate the ice drug from powder methamphetamine.
 In North America, about 3.5 million people used methamphetamine in one form or another, in 2009.
 Use of meth even extended into US high schools.
-Also in 2009, one percent of eighth grade students used methamphetamine, along with 1.6% of tenth graders and 1.2% of seniors.
+Also in 2009, one percent of eighth-grade students used methamphetamine, along with 1.6% of tenth graders and 1.2% of seniors.

 What Does a Person Look like When They are using Ice Drug?

-They will have dilated pupils, may breathe more quickly than usual and feel sweaty and complain of being hot.
+They will have dilated pupils, may breathe more quickly than usual and feel sweaty and complain about being hot.
 They will seldom if ever eat.
-They may complain of nausea, headache and dizziness.
+They may complain of nausea, headache, and dizziness.
 As long as they have meth on hand, they will not sleep until they simply hit collapse which may be days or as long as a week–sooner if they run out the drug.
 When they crash, they may sleep for a long period and feel exhausted and depressed when they get up.
 It is likely that they will crave more of the drug at this point to get rid of the exhaustion and depression.